-The Company is currently leasing a property for their Lee County branch in Leesburg, Georgia with Hand Properties, LLC.
+The Company is currently leasing a property for their Lee County branch in Leesburg, Georgia from Hand Properties, LLC.
 The lease has an initial term of five years with two successive options to extend the terms of the lease for a period of five years each through 2020.

-The Company leases multi-function printers under a noncancelable operating lease from RICOH Business Solutions.
+The Company leased multi-function printers under a noncancelable operating lease from RICOH Business Solutions.
 The lease had an initial term of five years and commenced February 2011.
 This lease was renewed during 2015 for an additional five years through 2020.
+In February 2019, management discontinued the RICOH copier lease.